silvesco94/cinderella_article/README.md

 It’s a curiosity guide — a data-driven look at *why* certain underdogs crash the party, *why* certain favorites cruise, and *what the numbers reveal* about the beautiful chaos that is March.

 ---
+## Data Description:
+This dataset contains season-level NCAA Division I men’s basketball team statistics from **2002–2024**, used to analyze March Madness outcomes.
+It includes efficiency metrics (AdjOE, AdjDE, BARTHAG), shooting and turnover rates, rebounding measures, pace, résumé indicators, and tournament seeding.
+The data supports modeling and comparison of Cinderella runs and Blue Blood consistency by examining how team strength, mis-seeding, and defensive reliability relate to deep tournament performance.

+---
 ##  How do we define a Cinderella?

 - **Double-digit seed (10–16)**